 Enemies, including Persia and Rome, surrounded ancient Greek.
 They needed to focus on defense strategies, and although they used spears, shields, helmets, and breastplates in their warfare, their biggest weapon was strategy.
 They employed strategic weapon and strategy development explicitly built to combat their enemies’ specific strategies.

 The Romans did not focus their efforts on revolutionizing weaponry but instead on perfecting their leadership and training.
 This, coupled with strategic alliances, created an army, unlike anything that had been seen up to this time.

-Early Middle Ages and Later Middle Ages
+Early & Later Middle Ages

 There were profound weaponry changes in the Middle Ages, from stone bow-and-arrow-carrying barbaric troops to sword-yielding, chainmail-wearing cavalry troops.
 Warriors and later soldiers were heralded as heroes in many societies.
 As weapons, both literal and strategic, became more advanced, the face of warfare changed all over the world.

 20th Century Weapons

 The 20th century brought in an enormous advancement in weaponry development but also introduced new and potentially harmful side-effects of these weapons.
 WWI saw the first use of chemical warfare and fighter plane dog fights.
 Ship bombs, for the first time, had guide-to-target capabilities.
 The atomic bomb was tested and used for the first time in 1945.

 In the 21st century, guided weapons became more common as they decrease soldier fatality and increase effectiveness.
 The first actual laser weapon was developed, and technology continues to advance in all aspects of weaponry evolution.

 A Timeline of Gun & Firearm History

 When were guns invented?
 What was the first recorded use of a firearm?
 When did guns become common in warfare and homes?
 We dive deep into the history of guns and firearms with the below timeline.